greghendershott/frog/README.md

 ## Post template: `_src/post-template.html`

-The `_src/post-template.html` template determines how blog posts are laid out, on a page that is dedicated to one post.
-The default template is one `<article>` element.
+The `_src/post-template.html` template determines how blog posts are laid out, on page that are dedicated to one post.
+The default template defines an `<article>` element.

 For pages that are blog posts, the result of `post-template.html` becomes most of the `@|contents|` variable in `page-template.html`.
 In